 Elections in the Czech Republic

-In 2021, elections to the Chamber of Deputies of the Parliament of the Czech Republic will be held on 8 and 9 October 2021.
+The elections to the Chamber of Deputies of the Parliament of the Czech Republic were held in 2021.
+Results and more information here.

 Elections represent the basic mechanism for staffing the bodies of representative democracywhere a legally defined group of people vote to elect their representatives to the representative bodies that are the institutional basis of public authority.